Stay Informed about The Cordell Logan Series with our Newsletter.

 David

-A naked man falls like a bomb from the night sky and crashes through the roof of a mobile home in Central California, nearly killing the elderly couple who live there.
-Officials later identify the man as Peter Hostetler, a well-respected executive of a California-based toy manufacturing company.
-Detectives are baffled.
-Who would murder a businessman who works for a toymaker in such bizarre fashion, and why?
+A naked man drops from the night sky and crashes through the roof of a mobile home, nearly killing the elderly couple inside.
+The victim is soon identified as Pete Hostetler, a well-respected executive at a California-based toy manufacturing company.
+But detectives are baffled, and there are no leads.
+Did he accidentally fall out of an airplane or was he pushed?

 A father and son hunting deer in the mountains of Colorado happen upon a stunning sight: a vintage sports car…